The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Immigration Health Surcharge: £1,035/year, paid upfront.

-Upside: Easier entry than the U.S., strong demand in tech, healthcare, and finance.
+Upside: Easier entry than the U.S., with strong demand in tech, healthcare, and finance.
 Indian students are the largest foreign student group in the UK (over 140,000 in 2023).

 🇦🇺 Australia: A Friendly Option for Skilled Workers